 Several unpleasant pests are drawn to the ideal breeding conditions found in blocked drains and sewers.
 Homeowners in Australia should be on the lookout for these common pest infestations stemming from clogged plumbing:

-• Mosquitos - Small blocked drains or vent pipes hold stagnant water for mosquitos to breed.
-They spread Ross River virus, Dengue fever and Barmah Forest virus.
+- Mosquitos—Small blocked drains or vent pipes hold stagnant water for mosquitos to breed.
+They spread the Ross River virus, Dengue fever, and the Barmah Forest virus.

 Preventing and fixing blockages promptly is key to keeping these hazardous pests out of Australian homes and avoiding related health risks.